 Question: Where in the plane does my pet fly?

 Answer: All pets are flown as manifest cargo and travel in the cargo hold of the plane.
-The captain is made aware of the fact that pets are on board, the cargo hold is then pressurizes and air-conditioned and is kept at a temperature and pressure that is suitable for pets.
-Your pets travel in wooden flight containers (plastic is much more expensive) made to IATA specifications and is supplied fitted with a water bowl.
+The captain is made aware of the fact that pets are on board, the cargo hold is then pressurized and air-conditioned and is kept at a temperature and pressure that is suitable for pets.
+Your pets travel in wooden flight containers (plastic is much more expensive) made to IATA specifications and are supplied fitted with a water bowl.
 It must be large enough inside for your pet to stand up, turn around and lie-down in (5 cm taller and 10 cm longer than your pet).
 If you have your own it must be suitable.

 Question: What can I do to prepare my pet for travel?

 Answer: The best thing you can do to acclimatize your pet for his upcoming move is to make sure he is comfortable with his flight container.
 Start by putting treats in the flight container and then progress to leaving your pet in the crate for short periods of time.
 This will help avoid separation anxiety and ensure a comfortable move.

 Question: Can I move my pet myself?

 Answer: In most instances, you can move your pet yourself.
 But if anything technical goes wrong and you are not available to collect your pet, it may mean unnecessary time for the pet spent at the airport.